 By the end of the first year, for full-time PhD students (or equivalent for part-time students) a Supervisory Panel shall be held to consider a student's progress with MPhil/PhD registration against the departmental criteria for the confirmation of PhD status, and will make a recommendation to the RSPB.
-If PhD status is not confirmed at the meeting, the case will be reconsidered at the next Supervisory Panel on one further occasion, ahead of entering into the second year of study (or equivalent for part-time students).
+If PhD status is not confirmed at the meeting, the case will be reconsidered at the next Supervisory Panel on one further occasion in the following term.